lmanul/424/index.md

 q.
-Notwithstanding anything to the contrary contained in these By-Laws, so long as the Sponsor or ‘any Sponsor-designee shall continue to own a Unit, but in no event for a period in excess of two years from the closing of title to the first Unit ("Pirst Unit Closing"), the Board of Managers may not, without the Sponsor's or Sponsor-designee's prior written consent, (i) make any addition, alteration or improvement to the Common Elements or to any Unit or (ii) assess any Common Charge for the creation of, addition to or replacement of all or part
+Notwithstanding anything to the contrary contained in these By-Laws, so long as the Sponsor or ‘any Sponsor-designee shall continue to own a Unit, but in no event for a period in excess of two years from the closing of title to the first Unit ("First Unit Closing"), the Board of Managers may not, without the Sponsor's or Sponsor-designee's prior written consent, (i) make any addition, alteration or improvement to the Common Elements or to any Unit or (ii) assess any Common Charge for the creation of, addition to or replacement of all or part